ttuanhung/OsintDojo.github.io/ranks.md

 <b>1:</b> Rank in the top 10% of competitors or teams in an OSINT CTF<br>
 <b>2:</b> Complete one of Sector35's OSINT quizzes<br>
 <b>3:</b> Give an OSINT related presentation at a virtual or in person conference<br>
-<b>4:</b> Write and publish one OSINT related article, not related to an OSINT challenge that contains at least 1000 words<br>
+<b>4:</b> Write and publish one OSINT related article not related to an OSINT quiz that contains at least 1000 words<br>
 <b>5:</b> Create a new, or contribute to an existing, OSINT tool, project, or code repository`

   document.getElementById("studentrank").src = "/OSINTStudentLogo2.svg";